 - Have at least three points in your list.
 Otherwise, just use plain body copy.

-- When writing emails, keep it to one bulleted list per email.
+- Keep it to one bulleted list per email.
 (Otherwise the formatting can get wonky.)